 Most websites today are developed in a responsive design that adjusts according to the screen resolution.
 However, a few sites are still old-age, which get trimmed in the mobile screen and need a desktop browser.

 The built-in feature within the Safari browser running on iOS or iPadOS can request desktop site safari on small screens.
 The feature is convenient when used smartly.
-Perhaps, this will also eliminate desktop computer usage in some cases.
+Here are the steps to open the desktop view:

 - Launch the Safari app on iPhone or iPad.